Domain Generalisation for Object Detection under Covariate and Concept Shift: Proposed Method

-where $Q^{T^{(\phi)}}(C^I | B^I, F^{(\theta)}(I))$ and $Q^{R^{(\beta)}}(B^I | F^{(\theta)}(I))$ denote respectively the distributions associated with the instance level classifier and the bounding box predictor.
-The minimisation of the first term in Eq.~\eqref{eq:KL_div_split} trains the system to transform the input images into a feature space where the domain-specific instance level classifier will be consistent across the domains.
-The minimisation of the second term in Eq.~\eqref{eq:KL_div_split} trains the system to transform input images into a feature space where the bounding box predictor is invariant to any individual domain.
+where $Q(C | B, F)$ and $Q(B | F)$ denote respectively the distributions associated with the instance level classifier and the bounding box predictor.
+Through the minimisation of the two terms in Eq.~\eqref{eq:KL_div_split}, the overall system is encouraged to transform the input images into a feature space where the both domain-specific instance level classifier (first term) and the bounding box predictor (second term) will be domain invariant.
 This implies that the optimisation in Eq.~\eqref{eq:KL_div_split} along with Eq.~\eqref{eq:domain_loss} will result in a domain generalised trained model.